matatk/audiochart/README.md

 "Hello, World" Tutorial (using Google Charts)
 ----------------------------------------------

 You can check out the finished ["hello, world" HTML file](http://matatk.agrip.org.uk/audiochart/hello-world.html).

-You can also use AudioChart with JSON and HTML tables (there are examples to demonstrate this), and other chart types may be supported in future.
+Note that you can also use AudioChart with JSON and HTML tables (there are [examples](http://matatk.agrip.org.uk/audiochart/example-charts.html) to demonstrate this).

 ### Google Charts Bits

 More details on this can be found in the [Google Charts documentation](https://developers.google.com/chart/).

- 1. Load Google Charts API.
+ 1. Load the Google Charts API.

 	```html
 	<script src="https://www.google.com/jsapi"></script>
 	```

- 2. Have an element in your document that will contain the chart.
+ 2. Have an element in your document to contain the chart.

 	```html
 	<div id="chart"></div>
 	```

- 3. Instantiate Google Charts API and hook it up to a function to draw the chart when the page has loaded.
+ 3. Instantiate the Google Charts API and hook it up to a function to draw the chart when the page has loaded (you could put this code in a `<script>` element in your document's `<head>`, for example).

 	```javascript
 	google.load('visualization', '1.0', {'packages':['corechart']});